 Service operation name: Nnef_TimeSynchronization_CapsUnsubscribe

-Description: The AF unsubscribes to receive notification about time synchronization for a UE or a group of UEs or any UE using a DNN/S-NSSAI combination.
+Description: The AF requests to unsubscribe from receiving notifications about time synchronization capabilities for a list of UE(s) or a group of UEs or any UE using a DNN/S-NSSAI combination, for which the NEF authorizes the request and invokes the corresponding service operation with TSCTSF (clause 5.2.27.2.7).

-Inputs, Required: Subscription Correlation ID.
+Inputs, Required: as specified in clause 5.2.27.2.7.

 Inputs, Optional: None.

-Outputs, Required: Operation execution result indication.
+Outputs, Required: Operation execution result indication and, in case of successful operation, any outputs as specified in clause 5.2.27.2.7.

-Outputs, Optional: None.
+Outputs, Optional: as specified in clause 5.2.27.2.7.

 5.2.6.25.8 Nnef_TimeSynchronization_CapsNotify operation